3 min read

 How ChatGPT helps to solve problems

 The first two components of this process are identification and description.
 All problem-solving requires us first to understand what's going wrong and then articulate and frame it in a useful way.
 Then, we can generate solutions.
-ChatGPT is not much help in identifying and explaining what's going wrong in the first place.
+ChatGPT does not help much in identifying and explaining what's going wrong in the first place.

 Then, we need to generate potential solutions, drawing on precedent, research, and innovation.
-ChatGPT is a great tool to support this step and can help to create a more comprehensive list than you might have compiled alone - though it can struggle to be creative or identify solutions from other sectors and topics, unless you specifically ask it to do so.
+ChatGPT is a great tool to support this step and can help create a more comprehensive list than you might have compiled alone—though it can struggle to be creative or identify solutions from other sectors and topics unless you specifically ask it to do so.

-Next, those solutions are evaluated for quality and relevance, considering our circumstances, constraints and capabilities.
-ChatGPT can help you with this bit, too, if you're clear about the parameters of quality.
+Next, those solutions are evaluated for quality and relevance, considering our circumstances, constraints, and capabilities.
+ChatGPT can help you with this, too, if you're clear about the quality parameters.

-Finally, and most importantly, your solutions need to be implemented, and regularly adjusted in response to changes and concerns.
-ChatGPT is awesome, but unfortunately, it cannot do the actual work for you - that article still needs checking, tweaking and posting.
+Finally, and most importantly, your solutions must be implemented and regularly adjusted in response to changes and concerns.
+ChatGPT is excellent, but unfortunately, it cannot do the actual work for you - that article still needs checking, tweaking and posting.

 How to make the most of ChatGPT